NohaTech/Seafile-best-practices-for-Ubuntu/Ubuntu-Guides/NGINX-Reverse-Proxy.md

 ```
 ## Firewall
 You need to open port 80/tcp and port 443/tcp in UFW if you have that activated, and also you need to portforward port 80/tcp and 443/tcp from your gateway (router) to the machine or VM that are going to be the Reverse proxy.
+I do recommend that you close port 80/tcp on the back end machine and only have 443/tcp open and only use SSL from the NGINX reverse proxy front to the back end machine.

 ## Install NGINX
 First we need to install NGINX, this is important as we need some of this files before we update NGINX.